deepin-community/python3.12/Doc/library/asyncio-eventloop.rst

       method, before Python 3.7 it returned a :class:`Future`.
       Since Python 3.7, this is an ``async def`` method.

-.. coroutinemethod:: loop.sock_sendto(sock, data, address)
+.. method:: loop.sock_sendto(sock, data, address)
+   :async:

    Send a datagram from *sock* to *address*.
    Asynchronous version of